waker-he/cs-learning-notes/cpp/effective-modern-c++/effective-modern-cpp.md

             - high CPU cache miss rates
     - load balancing
         - runtime scheduler is likely to know more than you
-- solution: use `std::async` with default launch policy, shifting the thread management responsibility to the implementer of C++ Stand Libray
+- solution: use `std::async` with default launch policy, shifting the thread management responsibility to the implementer of C++ Standard Libray
 - cases when you need `std::thread`
     - acceess to the API of the underlying software thread
     - need to and able to optimize thread usage for your application